davidlamt/davidltran.com/src/posts/kcon-2018/index.md

 ## Final Thoughts

 Like last year, I had a fantastic time at the convention and concert!
+Although, to be honest, I am not sure we would have attended had it not been for the complimentary tickets.

+We did enjoy the event but we are not as invested in Korean culture as other activities.
+Nonetheless, we appreciated the opportunity and had a great time!

 Here's the part where I dump some photos of the event!